YJDoc2/8086-Emulator/syntax.md

-MACROS : error reporting is still a bit wonky definition : MACRO name (params) -> code <- use : name (values)
+MACROS : error reporting is still a bit wonky definition : MACRO name (params) -> code <- use : name (values) macros must have params, for constant/static macro use \_ as param in both declaration and invocation

 offset :
 use : offset name